Neniuk/ecmd/README.md

 $ ecmd ls
 ###### EDITOR OPENS HERE ######
-Press Enter to run (<CTRL + C> to cancel): ls ../                  # Here you can see the edited command once you save and quit the editor folder-1 folder-2       # Command is run
+Press Enter to run (<CTRL + C> to cancel): ls ../                  # Here you can see the edited command once you save & quit the editor folder-1 folder-2       # Command is run
 ```